 I understand how satisfying it is to talk about our stories, and that’s why I’m opening up an opportunity for other mamas to share their birth stories with a community of supportive moms in Canada and the US.

-Sharing our stories brings us together and helps us see that we are more alike than different.
-I’d love to share your birth story here on This West Coast Mommy.
-I’m interested in all your stories: natural or medicated birth, vaginal or C-section or VBAC, home or hospital, premature or full-term, orgasmic birth or birth trauma, adoption or surrogate or miscarriage.
+Are you interested in sharing your own story?
+I’d love to publish your birth story here on This West Coast Mommy.
+We’re interested in all your stories: natural or medicated birth, vaginal or C-section or VBAC, home or hospital, premature or full-term, orgasmic birth or birth trauma, adoption or surrogate or miscarriage.
 Did everything go as planned or were your expectations smashed to pieces?
 What would you change or do the same next time around?

 I reserve the right to edit for length (please aim for somewhere between 400-1000 words) or clarity, but you have the final say in how your story is published.
 You can sign your story with your real name or use a pen name to protect your privacy.
 I’d love to include a few of your photos with your story, but it’s not necessary.
 And if you have your own blog, I’d be happy to include a link back.
 Feel free to email me with any questions.

 I can’t wait to read and share your stories!
-Send in your birth story to email@example.com.
+Send in your birth story and any photos to email@example.com.